ai-bits/ai-bits.github.io/_posts/2017-01-24-Google-TensorFlow-and-MS-CNTK-on-One-Machine.md

 ---
 layout: post
-title: Google Tensorflow and MS CNTK on One Machine
+title: Google TensorFlow and MS CNTK on One Machine
 ---
-# 2017-01-24 Google Tensorflow and MS CNTK on One Machine
+# 2017-01-24 Google TensorFlow and MS CNTK on One Machine
 After much reading and experimentation I'm starting to collect my AI-bits here.

 I got TensorFlow and CNTK running together on Windows 10 and Ubuntu 16.04, physical machines with GPU support and VMware virtual machines using Anaconda 4.2.